brefphp/symfony-messenger/README.md

 ```

-Same thing with the Serializer.
+The same applies with the Serializer.
 You may want to use [Happyr message serializer](https://github.com/Happyr/message-serializer)
 for a more reliable API when sending messages between applications.
 You need to
 add the serializer on both the transport and the consumer.